product guideMar 16, 2026·12 min read

 What does the Notion brief contain?+

-A comprehensive sprint risk page with: sprint health header, 4-dimension score breakdown with assessments, per-issue risk table (top issues by risk level), blocked chain details, scope creep analysis, concentration analysis, and ranked mitigation recommendations with urgency tags.
+A multi-dimension sprint risk page with: sprint health header, 4-dimension score breakdown with assessments, per-issue risk table (top issues by risk level), blocked chain details, scope creep analysis, concentration analysis, and ranked mitigation recommendations with urgency tags.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 How does the Slack digest differ from the Notion brief?+